-Instead of value-based feedback, inquiry coupled by deep observation encourages a more open-ended and in-depth approach for evaluating students’ work.
-Students are encouraged to minimize expressing their likes and dislikes, but to first spend at least two minutes silently observing, and then asking questions prefixed by phrases such as, “I noticed that _____,” “Why did you _____,” and “How _____.”
+3. Inquiry-based feedback: Instead of value-based feedback, inquiry coupled with deep observation encourages a more open-ended and in-depth approach for evaluating students’ work.
+Students are encouraged to minimize expressing their likes and dislikes, and to first spend at least two minutes silently observing, and then asking questions prefixed by phrases such as, “I noticed that _____,” “Why did you _____,” and “How _____.”

-I use a few art strategies such as collage, readymade, and pareidolia to open up the divergent thinking part of the students’ brains.
-Students become less concerned by exact interpretation and more open to poetry, metaphor, and dream imagery in general.
-Here is a description of each one:
+5. Using art strategies: I use a few art strategies such as collage, readymade, and pareidolia to open up the divergent thinking part of the students’ brains.
+They become less concerned about exact interpretation and more open to poetry, metaphor, and dream imagery in general.

-- Collage: When artfully done, brings disparate images together and finds relationships based on aesthetics, absurdity, or spatial arrangements and not their literal meaning or function in the real world.
-Once the images are de-coupled from their literal role, this opens up to non-linear thinking in general.
+- Collage: When artfully done, brings disparate images together and finds relationships based on aesthetics, absurdity, or spatial arrangements—not their literal meaning or function in the real world.
+Once the images are de-coupled from their literal roles, this opens up to nonlinear thinking in general.

-- Readymade: This involves taking ordinary objects and through language, playful renaming of what they are or re-imagining of how they function.
-Artist Duchamp's most famous example is taking a urinal, flipping it upside down and calling it Fountain.
-I ask my students to do the same with the ordinary objects around them, and using the material, shape, or alternative functions of the object, they re-imagine the object.
+- Readymade: This involves taking ordinary objects and playfully renaming what they are or reimagining how they function.
+Marcel Duchamp had a famous example: taking a urinal, flipping it upside down, and calling it Fountain.
+I ask my students to do the same with ordinary objects around them—using the material, shape, or alternative functions of an object, they reimagine it.

-- Pareidolia: A phenomenon of looking at an object and finding semblance of something else that is not really there, much like seeing the shape of a dragon in the clouds, or noticing that a three-prong power outlet looks like a face.
-I show the students the short animated film, The Deep by the artist Pes, in which ordinary objects are turned into mysterious sea creatures.
+- Pareidolia: A phenomenon of looking at an object and finding a semblance of something else that’s not really there, like seeing a dragon in the shape of a cloud, or noticing that a three-prong power outlet looks like a face.
+I show students the short animated film The Deep by the artist Pes, in which ordinary objects are turned into mysterious sea creatures.
 I then ask them to take photos of examples of pareidolia around them.
-Students have fun re-interpreting the world.
+They have fun reinterpreting the world.

-Divergent thinking strategies offer the possibility of doing more than fostering a creative classroom environment; they can also help us better understand and appreciate difference in all areas of our students’ lives.
-Young people like the fictional characters Ludovic and Tris might then find a world that is more accepting, and we could only benefit from the creative possibilities when young people are allowed to be who they are.
+Divergent thinking strategies offer the possibility of doing more than fostering a creative classroom environment—they can also help us better understand and appreciate difference in all areas of our students’ lives.
+Young people like the fictional characters Ludovic and Tris might then find a world that’s more accepting, and we could benefit from the creative possibilities when young people are allowed to be who they are.